 Description

-Description This assignment is an individual assignment.
-Due date for Assignment 3 is 30/11/2024.
-The Assignment must be submitted on BB only in WORD format via allocated folder.
+Description The Assignment must be submitted on Blackboard (WORD format only) via allocated folder.
 Assignments submitted through email will not be accepted.
-Students are advised to make their work clear and well presented; marks may be
+Students are advised to make their work clear and well presented, marks may be reduced for poor presentation.
+This includes filling your information on the cover page.
+Students

 Description